sonicforreal/PERSONAL-PROJECT-HUNGER-INDEX-SEPT2024-/README.md

 In our research on Hunger and Undernourishment we look at how many people are undernourished; where they live; childhood undernourishment; and food insecurity across the world.

 There are three key physiological measures of undernourishment and undernutrition in children.
 The measures discussed and visualised in the sub-sections below are:
-•	Stunting – being ‘too short for one’s age’;
+•	Stunting – being ‘too short for one’s age’
-•	Wasting – being ‘dangerously thin for one’s height’; and
+•	Wasting – being ‘dangerously thin for one’s height’
 •	Underweight – low weight-for-age in children.

 These four indicators are: